The “Other” Virus That’s Putting Those 50+ at Risk

 If you have not been vaccinated, learn to recognize the early signs of shingles and call your doctor as soon as you suspect something’s wrong.

-Vancouver resident Marilee Sigal wishes she had done just that when she had a shingles outbreak three years ago.
-Just turned 55 at the time, she was sitting with guests in her back garden on an evening in August, 2013, when she felt a sharp pain high on the left side of her back.
+Vancouver resident Marilee Sigal wishes she had done just that when she had a shingles outbreak a few years ago.
+Having just turned 55 at the time, she was sitting with guests in her back garden when she felt a sharp pain high on the left side of her back.
 At first, she attributed it to fallout from a fierce childhood battle with scoliosis, a sideways curvature of the spine.

 But the pain didn’t subside.
 It got worse.
 A day later Sigal noticed a mark like an insect bite.
-Finally, another day after that, she went to a walk-in clinic.
-There the doctor looked at it and said, “I can wait for test results, but I’ll tell you right now that it’s shingles.”
-Sigal, now 62, was surprised.
+Another day after that, she went to a walk-in clinic.
+There the doctor examined it and said, “I can wait for test results, but I’ll tell you right now that it’s shingles.”
+Sigal was surprised.
 As a psychotherapist, she kept up on medical literature and thought she would be at risk only when she reached 60.

 For Françoise Fontaine, the journey has been difficult.
 She has tried all kinds of therapies, from acupuncture to hypnosis to stop the burning pain.
 But nothing has worked.
 “I have to protect my skin from the sun and the wind because it hurts,” she says.
 “Some nights, it is just awful.
 I can’t sleep and I scratch myself until I bleed.”
 Still, she goes on one day at a time, spirited and determined to live each one to the fullest.